aitalentfactory/WAZEN/README_WAZEN.md

-# Wazen - Smart Expense Classifier and Analyzer
+## Wazen - Smart Application for Expense Classifier and Analyzer & help family members save and achieve financial goals

 Wazen is an AI-powered expense classification and analytics backend that empowers individuals to track their spending intelligently, categorize transactions automatically using machine learning, and visualize patterns to make informed financial decisions.